 When you're managing properties, you're managing some of the largest assets that anyone will ever own.
 According to the National Real Estate Investor, the property management role is now moving into one that focuses on strategy.
 Rental homes can generate a steady income for your business, but you need to manage them as you would manage a portfolio, studying and nurturing these investments.

 Rental Property Management: Understand the Fit

 When you view your homes as assets, you understand the importance of determining whether a specific asset is a fit for your company.
 According to B2R Finances, a residential real estate investor is likely to get more favorable financing terms (e.g. lower rate) if he or she is buying a stabilized asset.
 Know your assets before you bring them into your portfolio.
-Using property management software, you can collect data on neighborhoods, amenities, and your current rental rates and successes in a particular area.
+Using property management software built for REO managers, you can collect data on neighborhoods, amenities, and your current rental rates and successes in a particular area.
 When you see another property in that area, this reporting will help you determine whether you should seek to secure that asset as well.